 Tubbs Wayfinder Snowshoes

-Whether your trail is a snow-covered meadow or golf course, Tubbs Wayfinder is the perfect snowshoes to keep you on your feet.
+Whether your trail is a snow-covered meadow or golf course, Tubbs Wayfinder snowshoes are perfect for keeping you on your feet.
 These snowshoes have secure and easy-to-use bindings for a fuss-free time.
 The bindings also provide a comfortable and optimal fit.
-On top of that, these snowshoes have aluminum Fit-Step™ frames.
-These frames can help significantly reduce the musculoskeletal impact on your hip, knee, and ankle joints by 10 percent.
-These snow shoes bite deeply in the snow for a firm and even step each time.
+On top of that, these snowshoes have aluminum Fit-Step frames.
+These frames can help significantly reduce the musculoskeletal impact on your hip, knee, and ankle joints by 10%.
+These snowshoes bite deeply into the snow for a firm and even step each time.

-Atlas Helium Trail
+Atlas Helium Trail Snowshoe